FredKSchott/snowpack/docs/03-usage.md

 ### snowpack install

 Unbundled development wouldn't be possible without Snowpack's npm package installer.
-When you run `snowpack install`, Snowpack scans your source code for all package imports and then installs these npm packages to a new `"web_modules/"` directory in your current project.
-It does all the work upfront to convert every raw npm package into a web-ready, single JS file that runs natively in your browser.
+When you run `snowpack install`, Snowpack scans your `src/` directory to find and install every referenced npm package to run bundle-free on the web.
+You can also provide a list of package names manually via the "knownEntrypoints" config that should be installed along with any scanned `src/` dependencies.

 ``` bash
 # Example: Snowpack detects `import 'react'` & `import 'react-dom'` statements in your "src/" code.